Evergrande Group: Automotive

 In 2018, Evergrande acquired a 45% stake in electric vehicle company Faraday Future for $2 billion through its Evergrande Health subsidiary.

 In July 2019, the company partnered with State Grid Corporation of China to develop electric vehicle charging stations.
-Later in November 2019, Evergrande announced that it would invest ¥45 billion over the following three years to develop new energy vehicles, build three production bases in Nansha, Guangzhou and Shanghai, and launch electric vehicles branded as "Evergrande New Energy Vehicle" in 2020, creating the Hengchi electric vehicle brand.
+Later in November 2019, Evergrande announced that it would invest ¥45 billion (approximately US$6.4 billion) over the following three years to develop new energy vehicles, build three production bases in Nansha, Guangzhou and Shanghai, and launch electric vehicles branded as "Evergrande New Energy Vehicle" in 2020, creating the Hengchi electric vehicle brand.

 In June 2020, Evergrande Group acquired the remaining 49% of NEVS for $380 million, after having acquired 51% of the shares for $931 million in 2019.
 Evergrande NEV has stated that it will start making electric cars by 2022.

+On 14 August 2023, Evergrande Group received a $500 million strategic investment from NWTN Group.

+In June 2024, Evergrande NEV was ordered by the Chinese government to return 1.9 billion yuan it had received as subsidies from the state due to the company's failure to meet contractual obligations.

 Health

 In March 2015, Evergrande acquired New Media Group Holdings and renamed it Evergrande Health.
-Evergrande Health Group operates the "Evergrande Health Valley" in Nanning.
+Evergrande Health Group operated the "Evergrande Health Valley" in Nanning.
 The Health Valley is a health and wellness park, and retirement community.
-It also works with Brigham and Women's Hospital in Massachusetts to manage Boao Evergrande International Hospital in Hainan.
+Evergrande also worked with Brigham and Women's Hospital in Massachusetts to manage Boao Evergrande International Hospital in Hainan.

-Evergrande Health is both a division and a listed company.
+Evergrande Health was both a division and a listed company.
 However, the listed company portion was renamed into China Evergrande New Energy Vehicle Group Limited in August 2020.

-The health division is still part of China Evergrande New Energy Vehicle Group Limited and in turn part of Evergrande Group as of 2021.
+As of 2021, the health division was still part of China Evergrande New Energy Vehicle Group Limited and in turn part of Evergrande Group.